Introduction

 Steps:

-Ensure that all solvent residues are removed by wiping down with clean water and allowing the trim to dry completely.
+Ensure all solvent residues are removed by wiping down with clean water and allowing the trim to dry completely.

 Enhancing Paint Adhesion on PVC Trim